-Depending on the size of the files it is, however, advisable to set them up using a CREATE-FILE command with SPACE operand - even if they are to be stored on public disks (see "Maximum size of UDS/SQL files" on page 41).
+Depending on the size of the files it is, however, advisable to set them up using a CREATE-FILE command with SPACE operand - even if they are to be stored on public disks (see section "Maximum size of UDS/SQL files" in chapter "Files and realms of a UDS/SQL database").

 When required, BCHANGE automatically extends the realms of the processed database.
-For details, please refer to the "Database Operation" manual, Automatic realm extension by means of utility routines).
+For details, please refer to the "Database Operation" manual, Automatic realm extension by means of utility routines.